bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 wget https://raw.githubusercontent.com/bioinformatics-ca/bioinformatics-ca.github.io/master/2016_workshops/collaboratory/module5_lab/sample_input.json
 ```

-Create a directory for the output data.
+### Create a directory for the output data.
 We use '~/tmp' in the example JSON.

 ```
 mkdir ~/tmp
 ```

 You are ready to run BWA-Mem using the Dockstore CLI (see below).
 However, if you have time, try downloading the input data (unaligned BAM) to your VM using the icgc-storage-client.
 In Module 3, you ran icgc-storage-client as a Docker.
 We'll now run it as a command line tool.
 To install the tool,

+#### Download unaligned BAMs using the icgc-storage-client

 ```
 wget -O icgc-storage-client.tar.gz https://dcc.icgc.org/api/v1/ui/software/icgc-storage-client/latest